This page provides a tutorial on creating a Ship in the Ocean simulation with Phoenix FD in 3ds Max.

 - Recall that the Units Setup is set to meters, therefore 1 unit is 1 meter.
 That means our ship should travel about 1 unit for every 2 frames.

 - Determine the length of your simulation.
 In this example, the length is 1000 frames.
-Therefore, our ship should travel ~ 500 units over those 1000 frames.
+Therefore, our ship should travel ~ 500 units over those 1000 frames at top speed.

 - Open the Curve Editor and set the tangents for the animation to Linear.
 It would look strange if the ship was speeding up at the start and slowing down at the end of the animation, which is the default behavior of the Ease-In - Ease Out tangents setup by 3ds Max.

 That is all.
 Play the animation to make sure everything is working correctly.

 If you find that the speed of your vessel is too high and the waves generated at the front are too big, you can easily reduce the speed by setting the Translate Y values to a lower number.
 Please check the example videos below.